kaushikb9/em-interviews/README.md

 - What would be the data structure to find top 10 hashtags in Twitter of any particular date?
 - How would you implement a system that generates unique IDs for various objects in Twitter considering this is a highly distributed system?
 [Real life implementation](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html)
 - How would you go about building a distributed load balancer from scratch?
-- Assuming different lines of business, how will you build a unified dashbard for management financial metrics
+- Assuming different lines of business, how will you build a unified dashboard for management financial metrics
-- Build a system that will manage sale of limited products in e-commerce campaigns (Example - OnePlus, Redmi launches in Amazom)
+- Build a system that will manage sale of limited products in e-commerce campaigns (Example - OnePlus, Redmi launches in Amazon)
 - Build a URL shortner for an event management product that will be used to send ticket links in SMS
 - Build a central notification system for a large e-commerce player
 - Build a central distributed cache system for a large e-commerce player